More Than Just Shiroi Koibito! 3 Exquisite ISHIYA Sweets to Pick for Your Hokkaido Souvenirs|Domingo

 Hokkaido

-Enjoy the luxury of Shiroi Koibito chocolate only: "Chocolate Tablet (Shiroi Koibito White / Shiroi Koibito Black)"
+Indulge in Just the Chocolate of Shiroi Koibito: "Chocolate Tablet (Shiroi Koibito White / Shiroi Koibito Black)"

 Shiroi Koibito White / Shiroi Koibito Black

-Chocolate tablets (Shiroi Koibito White / Shiroi Koibito Black) 378 yen each
+Chocolate Tablet (Shiroi Koibito White / Shiroi Koibito Black) ¥378 each

 Shiroi Koibito White / Shiroi Koibito Black